nlihin/data-analytics/README.md

-# Introduction to Decision Analytics course 2021
+# Introduction to Data Analytics - 2021

 ## View & run the code using Binder